-Marvin is a neighborhood bistro and roof deck bar in the heart of Washington, DC
+Marvin, located on 14th Street, NW, is a neighborhood bistro and roof deck bar in the heart of Washington, D.C.

 Marvin is at once a small neighborhood bistro and a mainstay of DC’s eclectic bar and club scene.
 From the time of its founding in 2007, it has provided common ground—both literal and figurative—for members of the vibrant and diverse community it serves.
 Its patrons congregate within its walls to rub elbows, break bread, exchange ideas, and illuminate its dance floors with jubilant expression.